vippsas/vipps-psp-api/vipps-psp-api-faq.md

 With the PSP API, the PSP gets network tokens from Vipps (see [What is a network token?](https://developer.vippsmobilepay.com/docs/APIs/psp-api/vipps-psp-api-faq/#what-is-a-network-token)).

-The PSP uses the token to process the payment, and then send Vipps information about how it went with [`POST:/psppayments/updatestatus](https://developer.vippsmobilepay.com/api/psp/#tag/Vipps-PSP-API/operation/updatestatusUsingPOST).
+The PSP uses the token to process the payment, and then sends Vipps information about how it went with [`POST:/psppayments/updatestatus](https://developer.vippsmobilepay.com/api/psp/#tag/Vipps-PSP-API/operation/updatestatusUsingPOST).